 How much does it really cost to hire movers?

 The total costs that you will pay to work with moving professionals will vary significantly depending on several factors, such as how much movers will be transporting, the distance movers will be traveling, the level of protection you choose for your items, and additional services such as packing and storage.

-Equipment and supplies may also be added onto your costs, as boxes, packing tape, and other materials come with a price as well.
+Equipment and supplies may also be added to your costs, like boxes, packing tape, and other materials that come with a price as well.

 Though it can seem like a forbidding and stressful process, a long-distance move can be completed smoothly with as little stress as possible by going over a few items and getting organized before your movers arrive.